Civil litigation systemThe court system

 What breaches of duties or other theories can be used to establish product defect?

-- the time when the product was put into circulation.
+- the manner in which the product was marketed;

 By what standards may a product be deemed defective and who bears the burden of proof?
 May that burden be shifted to the opposing party?
 What is the standard of proof?